 I love surfing this site and leaving comments, especially for people who I know don’t get comments because they’re new.
 When I started out, I would get excited every time someone left me a comment, even if it was just about a certain item I was wearing, not necessarily the entire look.
 I like knowing that I can at least make newbies feel like they belong by leaving a comment about their look or their blog entry.
-I usually leave more than 40 a day, so I love the new rule! :)posted over 3 years ago
+I usually leave more than 40 a day, so I love the new rule! :)posted almost 7 years ago

 In all honesty, I liked the 40 comments limit idea.
 It would have been good to keep in the sense that it would help to control spam and get people who don’t vote to consider voting when they didn’t have the option to comment.

 I also like the changed version, of only getting chic points for the first 50 comments as I think that will help control the spam too, but I liked the first idea better.